360CVGroup/RefVTON/README.md

--  `use_reference`: Whether to use a reference model image.
+-  `use_reference`: Whether to use a additonal reference image as input.